Dacada/rpi-home-setup/README.md

 AllowedIPs = 192.168.1.0/24, 10.69.42.0/24
 ```

+# Pihole

+Pihole is installed manually, using the instructions on the official website.
+Additionally, it must be configured (through the Web UI) to serve requests from any network.
+This is vital to get it working from the VPN, and safe as long as I never expose the service out on the Internet.

 # TODO

 In this order:

 - Set up automatic updates
-- Look into the pihole dashboard (local)
 - Set up monitoring
+- Finish setting up the filserver (add deluge)
 - Set up and expose webserver on bastion with landing page that can reverse proxy to other devices
-- Finish setting up the filserver (add deluge)